zZelman/CS414-Pizza-Ordering-System/README.md

 # CS414-Pizza-Ordering-System

+#Refer to the Breakdown folder for most major documentation, including but not limited to our testing methodology, system test plan, grasp ideologies and more

 ## Tools Used
 * UMLet
   * Files with the extension '.uxf' are meant to be viewed with UMLet